wangziqi2013/wangziqi2013.github.io/_posts/2020-01-09-understand-zsim-cache-cc.markdown

 in the subtree of another.
 Recall from the 2PL proof that we still need to prove the "no cycle" property for arbitrary number of threads.
 We next present the proof.

-The proof uses structural induction on the tree hierarchy, with notation (X, Y) meaning "the root of subtree X is locked before the root of subtree Y".
-According to transitivity of "happens-before" relation, if we know (X, Y) and (Y, Z), then we also know (X, Z).
+The proof uses structural induction on the tree hierarchy, with notation (X, Y) meaning "the root of subtree Y is locked by an invalidation starting at node X".
+Using this notation, the above conclusion can be expressed as: If A is serialized before B, then either A is above B, and (A, B) -> (B, B), or A is below B, and (A, A) -> (B, A).
+Here "->" means "happens before".
+Furthermore, according to transitivity of the "happens-before" relation, if we know (A, B) -> (C, D) and (C, D) -> (E, F) then we have (A, B) -> (E, F).

 The induction hypothesis says if the invalidation protocol running on a subtree of height D will not incur cycles, then for trees with depth (D + 1), there will be no cycle either.
 In the base case, D equals 1, and we only have one single cache.